Zhang Ximing: Qinghai

 In April 2015, Zhang Ximing was appointed to the Standing Committee of the Qinghai Provincial Committee of the Chinese Communist Party.
 In May, he was appointed as a member of the Standing Committee of the CCP Qinghai Provincial Committee, Minister of the Publicity Department, Director of the Provincial Internet Information Office, and Director of the Provincial Cybersecurity Leading Group Office.
 In September 2016, he assumed membership in the Standing Committee of the CCP Qinghai Provincial Committee, serving as Minister of the Publicity Department, Director of the Provincial Internet Information Office, Director of the Provincial Cybersecurity Leading Group Office, and President of the Qinghai Provincial Federation of Social Science Fields.

 Anhui

 In March 2020, Zhang Ximing was appointed to the Standing Committee of the Anhui Provincial Committee of the Chinese Communist Party, serving as the Minister of the United Front Work Department and as the Deputy Secretary of the Party Group of the Anhui Provincial Committee of the Chinese People's Political Consultative Conference (CPPCC).
-Zhang Ximing was elected vice-chairman of the CPPCC of Anhui Province on January 22, 2025.
+Zhang Ximing was elected vice-chairman of the CPPCC of Anhui Province on January 22, 2025, and promoted to the chairman on February 7, 2026.